-One great way of finding out what keywords are most important to your competitors is by using OSE (Open Site Explorer, a freemium tool which is part of the MOZ toolset).
+One way of finding out what keywords are most important to your competitors is by using Link Explorer (a freemium tool that is part of the MOZ toolset).
 To use this tool for keyword ideas, enter the competitor’s URL, then click on “anchor text.”
-This will show you up to 20 keywords that your competitor uses for anchor text when link building, hence letting you know what they are targeting and the strength of their link building campaign.
+This will show you up to 20 keywords that your competitor uses for anchor text when link building, letting you know what they are targeting and the strength of their link building campaigns.

-Review your competitor link profiles as well.
-Using tools like OSE or Majestic to identify their top links, you can discover sources that might be drivers of high-quality traffic, then reach out to them in an attempt to secure links to your site as well.
+Review your competitor link profiles also.
+Using tools like Link Explorer or Majestic to identify top competitor links, you can discover sources that might be drivers of high-quality traffic, then reach out to those sources in an attempt to secure links to your site.

 Supplement your keyword list with terms that perform well for your competitors.

-Backlinks, or incoming links, are incredibly desirable when coming from credible sources.
+Backlinks, or inbound links, are incredibly desirable when coming from credible sources.
 But backlinks from questionable sources can negatively impact your rankings.
 Don’t make assumptions.
-Do an audit to discover all your traffic sources, and take action to eradicate anything you don’t want through link removal outreach.
-Links can also be recanted using the disavow tool within the Google Search Console.
+Do an audit to discover all your traffic sources, using a tool like SEMrush or Moz, and take action to eradicate anything you don’t want through link removal outreach.
+Links can also be recanted using the disavow tool within Google Search Console.